tusklozeleniy/async-priority-queue/README.md

 `processingFrequency` is the period in milliseconds between when the queues are checked for new tasks.
 Defaults to `30`.

+`priorities` is a list of possible priorities ordered from high to low.
+Defaults to `['high', 'mid', 'low']`

+`defaultPriority` Takes a value from the middle of `priorities` list when is not specified. `'mid'` for default priorities list.

 #### start()

 Starts the processing loop for the queue; tasks can be added and executed.